joshlong-attic/booternetes-springone-tour-march-2021-workshop/README.md

 ## Next Steps

-We've tried to link to some content you might find useful where, on occasion, we felt it reasonable to do so.
+We've tried to link to some additional content you might find useful where, on occasion, we felt it reasonable to do so.
 You should remember to clean up the resources you're using in your Kubernetes cluster.

 ```shell